 The water meter and service size should be adequate as long as the fixture count remains similar to the current count.
 Updating of the service entrance, backflow prevention, etc., will be included with any plumbing system renovation.

 Fixtures are dated and trim shows wear from the duration of service.
 The domestic hot water is heated by electricity.
-The original water heater appears to have been replaced with an instantaneous heater.
-The instantaneous heater has a much higher amperage demand than a tank type and may be a significant demand on the electrical service.

 Family Restroom